qiuqiangkong/dcase2018_task2/README.md

 ![alt text](appendixes/class_wise_accuracy.png)

 ## Summary
 This codebase provides a convolutional neural network (CNN) for DCASE 2018 challenge Task 2.
+Some sound classes such as 'applause', 'bark' have high classification accuracy.
+Some sound classes such as 'squeak', 'telephone' have low classification accuracy.

 ### External link

-The official baseline system implemented using Keras can be found https://github.com/DCASE-REPO/dcase2018_baseline
+The official baseline system implemented using Keras can be found in https://github.com/DCASE-REPO/dcase2018_baseline